 Kristin Westermann is Program Director for the Faraja Fund Foundation.
 Her responsibilities include administration, donor engagement, and program oversight.
-Kristin has fifteen years of experience working with education initiatives in Tanzania, including eight years with the Faraja Fund Foundation.
+Kristin has sixteen years of experience working with education initiatives in Tanzania, including nine years with the Faraja Fund Foundation.

 Kristin holds a BA in Sociology from Wittenberg University.
 She lives in Raleigh, NC.

 Terri Berardini joined the Faraja Fund Foundation as Communications Consultant in 2021.
 She will provide digital and print communications support.
 Terri has fourteen years of communications and administrative experience working for a local church in Deerfield, IL.